-$^$ e-mail: rbriceno@jlab.org
+rbriceno@jlab.org

-$^{\dagger}$ e-mail: maxwell.hansen@cern.ch
+maxwell.hansen@cern.ch

-$^{\ddagger}$ e-mail: srsharpe@uw.edu
+^{}srsharpe@uw.edu

-&lt;sup>1 For parallel studies of three-body systems see Refs.
-[12-19].

-&lt;sup>2 We stress that these integral equations are defined via manifestly finite integrals with fixed total three-particle energy.
+1For parallel studies of three-body systems see Refs.
+[12-21].
+2We stress that these integral equations are defined via manifestly finite integrals with fixed total three-particle energy.
 In addition, the equations depend only on on-shell quantities and make no reference to an underlying effective theory.

-In general, taking these steps will require using parametrizations for the physical scattering amplitudes, such as the ones being currently developed in Ref.
-[23].
+3In general, taking these steps will require using parametrizations for the physical scattering amplitudes, such as those currently being developed in Ref.
+[25].

-identical to that for the NREFT approach: the steps are the same, the number of parameters are the same (when using analogous approximations), and the numerical implementation seems of comparable difficulty.
-There are, however, technical differences that we return to in the conclusions.
+A crucial issue yet to be considered, however, is whether the formalism is usable in practice.
+Indeed, in recent papers introducing an alternative approach based on nonrelativistic effective field theory (NREFT), Refs.
+[17,18] have suggested that our formalism may be too complicated to use in the analysis of real lattice data.
+It is the purpose of this work to investigate this issue.
+We find, in fact, that the status with regard to applicability is more or less identical to that for the NREFT approach: the steps are the same, the number of parameters are the same (when using analogous approximations), and the numerical implementation seems to be of comparable difficulty.
+There are, however, technical differences that we discuss briefly here and return to in the conclusions.4

-We briefly comment on four advantages, in general, of using a relativistic formalism for three-particle physics.
-First, one aims to constrain the physical observables over the widest energy range possible, and our formalism applies for three-particle center-of-momentum energies reaching up to 4m (5m if there is a $\mathbb{Z}2$ symmetry forbidding odd-legged vertices), clearly in the regime of relativistic momenta.
+In particular, we note here four advantages of using a relativistic formalism for three-particle physics.
+First, one aims to constrain the physical observables over the widest energy range possible, and our formalism applies for threeparticle center-of-momentum (c.m.) energies reaching up to 4m (5m if there is a \mathbb{Z}2 symmetry forbidding odd-legged vertices), clearly in the regime of relativistic momenta.
 Second, in Ref.
-[11] we describe how to determine $2 \to 3$ scattering amplitudes from finite-volume energies.
+[11] we describe how to determine $2 \rightarrow 3$ scattering amplitudes from finite-volume energies.
 Such processes are intrinsically relativistic since the incoming particles must have enough kinetic energy to produce a new particle.
 Third, it is known in the 1/L threshold expansion that, for weakly interacting systems, three-body effects and relativistic effects enter at the same order in 1/L. Thus it is natural to pursue a formalism that includes both.
-Fourth, as we describe below, for three non-interacting particles the second and third excited states (as well many higher groups of states) become degenerate in the non-relativistic limit.
-Thus the basic counting and locations of non-interacting states, as well as their deformations due to interactions, is very different between the relativistic and non-relativistic theories.
+Fourth, as we describe below, for three noninteracting particles the second and third excited states (as well many higher groups of states) become degenerate in the nonrelativistic limit.
+Thus the basic counting and locations of noninteracting states, as well as their deformations due to interactions, is very different between the relativistic and nonrelativistic theories.
 This final point is discussed further in Sec.
 III A.

-In this work, to address the issue of applicability, we primarily use a similar dynamical approximation as used in the numerical example worked out in Ref.
-[16], referred to here as the low-energy isotropic approximation.
-However, in all calculations presented here, we make no kinematical approximations, i.e. we keep the relativistic form throughout.
-In addition, we restrict attention to theories in which there is a $\mathbb{Z}2$ symmetry forbidding transitions between even and odd particle-number sectors.
+In this work, to address the issue of applicability, we primarily use a dynamical approximation similar to that used in the numerical example worked out in Ref.
+[18], referred to here as the low-energy isotropic approximation.
+However, in all calculations presented here, we make no kinematical approximations, i.e., we keep the relativistic form throughout.
+In addition, we restrict attention to theories in which there is a \mathbb{Z}2 symmetry forbidding transitions between even- and odd-particle-number sectors.
 This is a simplifying approximation that we know, at least formally, how to remove [11].
 In short, we conclude that the three-body formalism we have previously derived [9-11] is indeed in a form that is suitable for the analysis of some realistic lattice systems.